beechit/TYPO3_Welcome/README.rst

 		'Site template (after bootstrap package)'
 	);

-Include the setting to your website template in the backend (needs clear of the cache).
+Include the setting to the introduction website template in the backend (needs clear of the cache).
 This can be done by:

 - Select templates in modules
 - Select rootpage